Challenge-response

 Supported challenge-response algorithms

-The .NET SDK and the YubiKey support the following encryption and hashing algorithms for challenge-response:
+The .NET SDK and the YubiKey support the following algorithms for challenge-response:

 Yubico OTP (encryption)